omcodedthis/Staid/README.md

 # ![target (8)](https://user-images.githubusercontent.com/119602009/224983565-4dcba114-8cf2-4ddf-8f36-4c239df2bb0f.svg) Staid
 ### [Use Staid Now!](https://staid.pythonanywhere.com/)

 Staid is a study helper that complements the learning process for students.
 The name was formed by joining the words study and aid, encapsulating the meaning within.
-The logo is a target to represent the aim of Staid which is to help students to achieve their targets.
+The logo is a target, representing Staid's aim to help students to achieve their targets.
 It comes with 3 main features, the Timer, the Logbook and Study Locations Near Me (Near Me) which are explained in greater detail below.
+It is currently hosted on [PythonAnywhere.](https://www.pythonanywhere.com/)

 ## Demo